NuGet/NuGet.Client/docs/nuget-sdk.md

 ## API compatibility policy

-NuGet is primarily a tool, and as such our efforts are focused on: Visual Studio integration, `dotnet` cli integration, and `msbuild` integration.
+NuGet is primarily a tool, and as such our efforts are focused on: Visual Studio integration, `dotnet` cli integration, `msbuild` integration, and `nuget.exe`.

 When we need to break APIs part of the SDK to meet our tooling needs, we will do so.
 However, we understand this negatively impacts customers using the SDK, so we will try to avoid doing so by trying to be attentive in code reviews, and using tooling such as the [PublicApiAnalyzers](https://github.com/dotnet/roslyn-analyzers/tree/master/src/PublicApiAnalyzers).

+Note that `NuGet.PackageManagement` is a special case. `NuGet.PackageManagement` contains classes closely tied to our Visual Studio tooling, but the APIs are not designed in a way that makes it easy to avoid breaking changes.
+This means their APIs are far less stable than our other packages, as we need to make changes for Visual Studio specific features.

 ### Types of compatibility